Updated on January 20, 2025

 • Excessive underarm sweating

-However, studies have shown that using both onabotulinumtoxin A (Botox) and dermal fillers containing hyaluronic acid and calcium hydroxylapatite had the best facial enhancement results.9
+The FDA hasn’t approved using dermal fillers in combination with Botox.
+However, studies have shown that using both Botox and dermal fillers containing hyaluronic acid and calcium hydroxylapatite had the best facial enhancement results.

-What to Expect
+What to Expect During an Under Eye Filler Procedure

 Right before the procedure, the licensed professional will mark the location of the treatment area and clean it.
 A topical anesthetic numbing cream will be applied to the treatment area before the injection to minimize pain and discomfort.

-The steps of under-eye filler treatment include:
+These are the steps of under-eye filler treatment:

-1. The provider will strategically inject gel filler into the deep tear troughs under the eyes with either a needle or a blunt-edged cannula
+1. The provider will strategically inject gel filler into the deep tear troughs under the eyes with either a needle or a blunt-edged cannula.

-2. You may feel a burning or stinging sensation during the procedure
+2. You may feel a burning or stinging sensation during the procedure.

-3. The provider will smooth the filler into place
+3. The provider will smooth the filler into place.

-4. You should see immediate results with a hyaluronic acid filler
+4. You should see immediate results with a hyaluronic acid filler.

 One or more injections may be needed depending on treatment goals.